jasonmw324/Cardiomyopathy-Survival-Analysis/README.md

 ## Cardiomyopathy Survival Analysis

 This project examines clinical, lifestyle, and body characteristics associated with survival among patients diagnosed with cardiomyopathy.
 The analysis uses Cox proportional hazards models to identify predictors of time-to-death and compare model performance.

 ## Project Objectives

 1. **Univariate Analysis**
    Evaluate each predictor individually to determine which variables show a significant association with patient survival.

-2. **Multivariable Modeling**
+2. **Survival Analysis**
    Assess whether predictors identified as significant in univariate analyses remain associated with survival when included together in a multivariable Cox model.
 Compare this reduced model to a full model containing all predictors.

 3. **Model Comparison**